Lemon Law

 - The date when the repair or examination was completed.

-If your Vehicle Does Not Qualify Under the Lemon Law and More Information
+If Your Vehicle Does Not Qualify Under the Iowa Lemon Law:

-To report or inquire about a vehicle safety issue, contact the National Highway Traffic Safety Administration (NHTSA) at www.safercar.gov, or call the U.S. Department of Transportation's Vehicle Safety Hotline, toll-free, at 1-888-327-4236 (or 1-800-424-9153 for hearing impaired callers).
+To report, file a complaint, or inquire about a national recall or vehicle safety issue, contact the National Highway Traffic Safety Administration (NHTSA) at www.safercar.gov, or call the U.S. Department of Transportation's Vehicle Safety Hotline, toll-free, at 1-888-327-4236 (or 1-800-424-9153 for hearing impaired callers).

 Contact